How Long Does it Take for LLC to be Approved?

 Running a business is challenging and there’s only so much time in the day to get things done.
 So if you’re in a hurry it’s worth paying the extra fee to order an expedited process.

 How long Does it Take To Get Articles of Organization?

 Your LLC’s Articles of Organization is essentially the document that approves you to do business in the state.
 So, while the length of time approving it varies from state to state, we found that, in general, most states will give approval within three to five weeks.

 How Long is an LLC Good For?

-It depends on how you file your paperwork!
 Many states ask that you include the duration of your LLC as a part of your Articles of Organization.
 This simply means that you get to decide how long your LLC lasts.